-EU to hand Apple multi-billion dollar Irish tax bill: sources

-Commissioner Margrethe Vestager will hold a news conference on an antitrust case at noon (1000 GMT) in Brussels, whose subject has not been given but which is expected to detail her verdict on why a deal that encouraged the iPhone maker to route vast profits through Ireland had breached EU state aid laws.

-The ruling is likely to anger Washington, which has accused Brussels of campaigning against U.S. corporate successes and of distorting global efforts to curb corporate tax avoidance.
+EU demands Apple pay Ireland up to 13 billion euros in tax

+Apple, which with Ireland said it will appeal the decision, paid tax rates on European profits on sales of its iPhone and other devices and services of between just 0.005 percent in 2014 and 1 percent in 2003, the Commission said.

+"Ireland granted illegal tax benefits to Apple, which enabled it to pay substantially less tax than other businesses over many years," said Competition Commission Margrethe Vestager, whose crackdown on mainly U.S. multinationals has angered Washington which accuses Brussels of protectionism.

-Online retailer Amazon.com Inc (AMZN.O) and hamburger group McDonald's Corp (MCD.N) face similar probes over taxes in Luxembourg, while coffee chain Starbucks Corp (SBUX.O) has been ordered to pay up to 30 million euros ($33 million) to the Dutch state.
+Online retailer Amazon.com Inc (AMZN.O) and hamburger group McDonald's Corp (MCD.N) face probes over taxes in Luxembourg, while coffee chain Starbucks Corp (SBUX.O) has been ordered to pay up to 30 million euros ($33 million) to the Dutch state.

+A bill of 300 million euros this year for Swedish engineer Atlas Copco AB (ATCOa.ST) to pay Belgian tax is the current known record.
+Other companies ordered to pay back taxes in Belgium, many of them European, have not disclosed figures.

-For Apple, whose earnings of $18 billion last year were the biggest ever reported by a corporation, finding several billion dollars should not be an insurmountable problem, even if the bill ranks as the largest-ever such order.
-But both the company and Irish government say they will appeal such a ruling.
+For Apple, whose earnings of $18 billion last year were the biggest ever reported by a corporation, finding several billion dollars should not be an insurmountable problem.
+The 13 billion euros represents about 6 percent of the firm's cash pile.

 As of June, Apple reported it had cash, cash equivalents and marketable securities of $231.5 billion, of which 92.8 percent, or $214.9 billion, were held in foreign subsidiaries.
-It paid $2.67 billion in taxes during its latest quarter, leaving it with net income of $7.8 billion, an effective tax rate of 25.5 percent, according to company filings.
+It paid $2.67 billion in taxes during its latest quarter at an effective tax rate of 25.5 percent, leaving it with net income of $7.8 billion according to company filings.

 The European Commission in 2014 accused Ireland of dodging international tax rules by letting Apple shelter profits worth tens of billions of dollars from tax collectors in return for maintaining jobs.
 Apple and Ireland rejected the accusation.